 PTSD can often result from traumatic accidents such as car accidents that are particularly bad.
 PTSD can affect not only the person involved in the accident, but also family members who were involved, and police officers and emergency officers who helped with the accident.

 If you have been a victim of an automobile collision or another traumatic incident, and you feel you may be experiencing PTSD, seek help.
 Resources are available.
 You may also be entitled to compensation for not only your accident, but also the after-effects, such as PTSD.
-If you are inDallas, call the personal injury attorneys at the Barber Law Firm at 866-986-1529.
-They will help you get the maximum compensation you deserve for your accident.
+Talk to The Barber Law Firm to learn more.